I Ching consultation methods: yarrow or coin?

 So from the point of view of 'authenticity', there is not much to choose between yarrow and three coins.
 The coin method has the great advantage of speed and convenience: you do not need any special equipment, just three identical coins.
 (You can buy Chinese coins if you wish, of course, but this isn't necessary.
 After all, the first users didn't buy special coins!)
 It reflects the intensely realistic, practical nature of the I Ching, which is not meant to be difficult to use.

-The yarrow method has two advantages.
+The yarrow method is different in two ways.
 Firstly, it sets the occupation of consulting the I Ching apart from ordinary life and opens up a sense of connection to the ancient diviners.
 It forces you to take time over it and to concentrate – for many people, it becomes an important ritual.
 On the other hand, ritual can also become a distraction from the essential: it depends on the individual.

 Secondly, over time it gives subtly different results from the coin method.
 This is because the mathematical odds of receiving each of the four kinds of line are slightly different.
 Briefly, while you are equally likely to receive a moving line with either method (1 in 4 lines), with the yarrow you are more likely to get moving yang (solid) lines and stable yin (broken) ones.